iposton/fantasyapp2/README.md

 	* add each gem to your Gemfile, then
 	* run `bundle install`

+<h3>Databases in Bring It Back</h3>
+<p>To set up the database in Fantasy Sports Hub, please be sure to install Mongo to your local machine, and to include the mongoid gem in the app.</p>
+In order to populate the data base, you'll need to rake the seed file with the following command:

+<code>rake db:seed</code>
+and when it's deployed on Heroku run:
+<code>heroku rake db:seed</code>

-###Thanks for checking out Last Call!
+###Thanks for checking out Fantasy Sports Hub!

 Feel free to ask questions or send pull requests.
-Donations can be made in pizza or coffee.
+Donations can be made in jelly beans and vanilla ice-cream.
 Enjoy!